 - Make a special box for your child’s mementos, such a family photos or letters and cards from Grandma.
 Your child can decorate her memory box with a collage of pictures from magazines, felt and sequins, and their own drawings.

-- Make heart-shaped cookies with your child, using their favorite cookie recipe.
+- Make heart-shaped cookies with your child, using their favourite cookie recipe.
 Let them make the hearts with the cookie cutter and put them on the cookie sheet to bake.

 - Make Valentine’s Day placemats.
 Draw a heart and have your child cut it out from a large piece of construction paper.
 Let her paste a paper, lace doily on each heart.
 Have her put them on the table for your Valentine’s Day dinner.

-- Let your child invite her favorite friend over to make valentines together.
+- Let your child invite her favourite friend over to make valentines together.

-- Make your child's favorite meal.
+- Make your child’s favourite meal.
 Tint some of the food pink or red.
-Or your child could help you cook another family member's favorite meal.
+Or your child could help you cook another family member’s favourite meal.
 Make red Jell-O in the shape of a heart.
 Decorate with whipped cream and cinnamon hearts.